TechJs-Digitalization/Digital-Library/api/README.md

 4. ****ADMIN****
     email:"admin@gmail.com",
     password:"admin"
-5. when testing the authroutes, take the token on the body(json) and set it to the header Authorization
+5. when testing the authroutes, take the token on the body(json) and set it to the header in "authorization"